-Performance Indictor 1.1.1.6 Scoring Guidepost 80 There is adequate knowledge of environmental influences (e.g. upwelling, ENSO regime shifts) on stock dynamics, such that the effects of fishing can be distinguished from natural fluctuations.
+Performance Indicator 1.1.1.6 Scoring Guidepost 80 There is adequate knowledge of environmental influences (e.g. upwelling, ENSO regime shifts) on stock dynamics, such that the effects of fishing can be distinguished from natural fluctuations.
 Effects of environmental influences on stock abundance have been studied, and are taken into account in the assessment.
 Effects of environmental influences on distribution and availability of fish have been studied and inform the stock assessment process.

-Condition: A score of 80 or above can be achieved if, within three years, results of studying the effects of environmental influences on hake abundance and distribution have been completed, and these are considered and taken into account in the assessment, as appropriate.
+Condition: A score of 80 or above must be achieved within three years, by considering results of studies of the effects of environmental influences on hake abundance and distribution and these are considered and taken into account in the assessment, as appropriate.